To the uninitiated, the insane demand for YEEZY shoes may seem inexplicable, and to some degree, it kind of is.

 Some sellers also list products on Facebook groups like YEEZY Talk Worldwide, while local sneaker-dedicated Facebook groups are also a smart place to check.
 Transactions here are completely peer-to-peer, with all negotiations handled between the buyer and seller, so make sure you know your stuff.

-So you know what to expect, see a full breakdown of YEEZY resell prices in 2016.
+See a full breakdown of YEEZY resell prices.

 Below, see a full timeline of YEEZY Boost Releases, including price and date, starting with the first drop in early 2015.